ollimenzel/blog/content/post/2023/07/ListsWithGraph/index.md

 ## Benefits of Automating List Creation

 By leveraging the API in Power Automate instead of manually creating lists through the SharePoint user interface (UI), you save valuable time and effort.
-Automating the process allows for quick and consistent list creation, making it a win-win situation.
+Automating the process allows for quick and consistent list creation.

 ## Demo: Creating a List in SharePoint with Power Automate